robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-6-ect-theory.md

   The nursery Bill attends is well set up for children with hearing loss and sensory impairment – it is one of the reasons we selected it.
-This means that there are many strategies staff use through the day (such as signing or giving visual cues) that benefit all of the children, even if they haven't been identified as needing it.
+This means that there are many strategies staff use through the day (such as signing or giving visual cues) that benefit all of the children, even if they haven’t been identified as needing it.
 Because these strategies are in place, Bill is comfortable at nursery and tends to not have the bigger episodes of shutdown while he is there.
 This has resulted in the nursery saying that they were